vchu22/family_health_hub/README.md

-# Family and Pets Health Tracker
+# Family Health Hub
-A full-stack application to record the health status of your household members and pets.
+A full-stack cross-platform application for keeping track of the health conditions of household members and pets.

 # Tech Stack
 - Back-end server: Java Spring Boot